waggle-sensor/summer2020/akhil/akhildailyblog.md

 - 11:15am - 1pm -> Scrum meeting and Backlog refinement

 #### Work done/Things learned
 I am building a Chameleon bare-metal instance with the Chameleon-Sage image with the additions that I made to it.
 From there, I will make it into a Kubernetes node to be assigned to another bare-metal instance (which will be master).
 I also started working on my presentation for tripod presentation on Friday and a presentation for the Demo on Friday.

 #### Errors/Problems

+### Tuesday July 7, 2020
+#### Meetings/Out of work
+11am - 11:30am -> Daily scrum meeting
+1pm - 2:30pm -> Meeting with Jake
+#### Work done/Things learned
+I worked on fixing the error reguarding the Sage-Chameleon image.
+Jake and I talked on call and fixed the some more errors, and we are now able to create a virtual waggle session.

+#### Errors/Problems
+- deploying beehive

+### Wednesday July 8, 2020
+#### Meetings/Out of work
+10:30am - 11am -> Daily Scrm meeting
+11am - 12pm -> Weekly speaker series

+#### Work done/Things learned
+Jake and I ironed out the final error regarding the Sage-Chameleon image.
+The image can now have a user cc run docker commands without sudo, deploy beehive, and create a virtual waggle instance.
+This image will be used within a pod in the kubernetes cluster I will create.
+I also got approved to merge my branch to the master branch of Chameleon-Sage-Image-Builder.
+Sage users now have detailed steps on creating their own Chameleon-Sage image.

+#### Errors/Problems